-Keyur Patel was recently awarded the Saba “Dean of Sciences” Award, reflecting the highest cummulative GPA.
+Keyur Patel was recently awarded the Saba “Dean of Sciences” Award, reflecting the highest cumulative GPA.

-He shares the following three points for those following behind him to be successful in their basic sciences work:
+He shares the following three points for those following behind him to be successful in their basic science work:

 - “Make sure that you make good friends.
 The friends that you pick have a huge impact on your island experience, and can be helpful with academics.
 They take you far.”

 - “Have humility.
 I told myself maybe I don’t know as much as I think I do, even while doing well.
 Be open to learning everything.
 The ego can act as a barrier.
 It is important that you don’t fall into the trap of thinking you know everything and not learning the concepts thoroughly.”